Computer Motherboard Capacitor Function And

 Capacitor Definition: A capacitor is defined as a device with two parallel plates separated by a dielectric, used to store electrical energy.
 Working Principle of a Capacitor: A capacitor accumulates charge on its plates when connected to a voltage source, creating an electric field between the plates.

-How does a capacitor discharge?
+How do you identify a capacitor polarity?

 • Polyaniline as capacitor material